Higher-order Neural Additive Models: An Interpretable Machine Learning Model with Feature Interactions: Higher-order Neural Additive Models

+where $\odot$ denotes the Hadamard product, and $\mathbf{W}_i \in \mathbb{R}^{k \times k}$ represents the trainable weight for the $i^\text{th}$ layer.
+Although CrossNet effectively captures high-order feature interactions, it faces interpretability challenges.
+Specifically, CrossNet includes powered terms of features, such as $x_1^2$, $x_2^4$, or $x_1 x_2^3$, complicating the interpretation of predictions.
+For instance, Fig.~\ref{fig:insurance_first} and Fig.~\ref{fig:insurance_second} illustrate heat maps of contribution values for first-order and second-order features in the Insurance dataset \cite{insurance} learned by CrossNet.
+Interpreting squared features like $(sex=male)^2$ or $(smoker=yes)^2$ is difficult and lacks intuitive meaning.
+In addition, whereas a first-order feature $(smoker=yes)$ has a strongly positive contribution, its corresponding squared feature, $(smoker=yes)^2$, exhibit a negative contribution.
+As shown in Fig.~\ref{fig:interpretation_insurance}, these powered terms can generate conflicting contribution values compared to their original first-order counterparts, thereby complicating the understanding of actual feature effects.

+To overcome the aforementioned problem, we adopt a straightforward approach to capture high-order feature interactions.
+Specifically, we enumerate all possible combinations of distinct features, thus avoiding the generation of powered terms, following the approach suggested in \cite{rendle2010factorization}.
+Formally, this approach is defined as follows:

-where $t$ is the order of feature interactions we want to model.
-This method makes all possible combinations of $t^{\text{th}}$-order features using $m$ features.
-Simply enumerating all possible interactions is intuitive.
-However, this method has $O(km^t)$ time complexity, which is exponential time; where $k$ is the embedding size for $x$.
-Therefore, this method shows very slow training and inference times.
+where $t$ represents the order of feature interactions.
+This method enumerates all possible combinations of $t^\text{th}$-order features.
+However, simply enumerating these interactions has exponential time complexity $O(km^t)$, where $k$ is the dimension of feature representation vectors.
+Consequently, this approach results in slow training and inference times.